devAbdulsalam/My-Clocks/README.md

 # Clocks

-These are differnt types of clocks, it includes an analog, digital, stop-watch and an alarm clock.
+These are different types of clocks, it includes an analog, digital, stop-watch and an alarm clock.
 They are made using HTML canvas, CSS and JavaScript.

 ## Authors